From smart devices to “wellness” areas to storage solutions, the team at H.J. Oldenkamp Company is breaking down the newest kitchen trends for 2020.

 3. Wellness: With a focus on enjoying moments with family and friends, adding “wellness” into a space allows people to relax.
 How can that be incorporated?
 Through healthier food appliances such as ones that offer a steam option.
 Skylights are another option that provide a “wellness” approach to residential design.

 By understanding the values and priorities homeowners bring to kitchen and bath decisions, it’s much easier to design the perfect space for them.

 In another installment of this Forbes article, Jamie Gold talks about some the newest kitchen trends for 2020:

 Space and Layout

-Before any selections are made, designers and homeowners will first focus on a room’s overall layout and creating semi-open spaces that are ideal for engaging with family and friends.
+Before any selections are made, designers and homeowners should focus on a room’s overall layout.

 Decorative archways will serve as defining “zones”, and more islands and large windows will be incorporated into kitchens.

 Storage solutions include drawers with customized inserts, floating shelves, glass cabinets doors, and islands with charging stations.